LIPS-scheme/lips/docs/docs/scheme-intro/input-output.md

 was written into it.
 Note that `read` was called two times and read two expressions (two strings).

 Same as with output-port you need to call `close-input-port` procedure to close the input port.
-But Scheme, same as with output port have handy function that allow to close the port automagically.
+But Scheme, same as with output port have handy function that allow to close the port automatically.

 ```scheme
 (call-with-input-file "test.scm"